Find answers to Frequently Asked Questions:

 SATA III SSD, and the M.2 is PCIe SSD.

-So we are “as close to free software foundations respects your freedom as possible with current Intel CPUs.” but are spending real money to advance that toward BIOS binary freedom.
+We are “as close to free software foundations respects your freedom as possible with current Intel CPUs.” but are spending real money to advance that toward Coreboot binary freedom.

 PureOS is GNU/Linux, all websites work with PureBrowser, which is based on Firefox.
 There are some websites that require Flash, and we do not recommend Flash, due to its binary, proprietary, non-free status.
 But of course you are free to do with the computer what you will.